ge-high-assurance/VERDICT/README.md

 components, such as control access to and encrypt communications links, or add components to reduce dependence on a specific source of information.
-For example, add position sensors and voting logic rather than depend exclusively on a GPS signal to determinelocation.
+For example, add position sensors and voting logic rather than depend exclusively on a GPS signal to determine location.
 Once the architectural analysis is complete, VERDICT supports refinement of the architecture model with behavioral modeling information using AGREE.
 The VERDICT Cyber Resiliency Verifier (CRV)